Last Updated on July 14, 2021

 Hop On & Hop Off Bosphorus Tour

 You can take the Dentur Avrasya boats departing from Kabatas and following the route Besiktas, Emirgan, Kucuksu Pavilion, Beylerbeyi Palace respectively and returning back to Kabatas, the starting point.
-You can join the tour by taking one way tickets (12,5 TL pp sold only in Emirgan, Beylerbeyi and Kucuksu docks) from the docks.
+You can join the tour by taking one way tickets (only from Emirgan, Beylerbeyi and Kucuksu docks) from the docks.

 * Check timetables from denturavrasya.com